-Background: Diabetes mellitus, a group of metabolic disorder with multiple etiologies is characterized by chronic hyperglycaemia, induced by deficiency of insulin production and insulin action.
+Background: Diabetes mellitus, a group of metabolic disorders with multiple etiologies is characterized by chronic hyperglycaemia, induced by a deficiency of insulin production and insulin action.
 Prediabetes is a type of hyperglycemia in which glycemic indices are higher than normal but lower than the diabetes threshold.

 Objective: This study aims to assess the impact of bone markers (serum calcium, phosphorus and alkaline phosphatase) on prediabetic and type 2 diabetes mellitus patients.

-Material and Methods: This study was carried out during 2021 from January to December, in Department of Biochemistry, Teerthanker Mahaveer Hospital, and Moradabad.
-Comparative levels of serum calcium, serum phosphorus and alkaline phosphatase between 65 Prediabetic and 65 Type2 diabetes mellitus patients were measured using automated method.
+Materials and Methods: This study was carried out in 2021 from January to December, in the Department of Biochemistry, Teerthanker Mahaveer Hospital, and Moradabad.
+Comparative levels of serum calcium, serum phosphorus and alkaline phosphatase between 65 Prediabetic and 65 Type2 diabetes mellitus patients were measured using an automated method.

 Results: Serum ALP and serum phosphorus were significantly higher in the diabetic patients than that in the pre diabetic group (p<0.001), whereas serum calcium was significantly lower in type 2 diabetes mellitus patients than that in prediabetes (p<0.001).